 When a senior faces a dire need for long-term care, other options do exist to help fund that expense even if that individual didn’t plan for it in his earlier years.
 Some seniors liquidate assets like houses and cars, which they no longer need if they are moving into a care facility, to pay the bills.
 Others, if their assets have become depleted, can use Medicaid to help pay for continued care.
 But those who don’t wish to drain their resources or find themselves restricted to Medicaid-accepting facilities might find themselves in a bind with a pressing need for an alternative income source.

-Using Life Settlements for Long Term Care
+Using Life Settlements to fund Long Term Care